 There’s something special about travelling in winter.
 It’s quieter, with fewer tourists, and the whole world seems softer and, of course, colder.
 If you’re longing to get out there and experience something amazing this time of year, then you need to visit Melbourne in winter.
-With the perfect mix of cosy indoor activities and some exciting outdoor ones (heaters included!), winter in Melbourne can be a fun time to explore the city, even with the cooler weather.

 This blog post may contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).